Bona Mega Wood Floor Finish Review Page

 With specialist flooring lacquers you do get what you pay for - shop around for a good deal, several online retailers sell Mega for around the £50.00 mark.
 [UK Prices]

-Bona have recently brought out an Ultra Matt version of Mega with a very low 9% sheen level, the aesthetic look of Ultra Matt is that of an Oiled finish, but you have all the considerable benefits of a high quality lacquered finish with minimum maintenance and maximum protection for your floors.
+Bona have recently brought out an Extra Matt version of Mega with a very low 9% sheen level, the aesthetic look of Extra Matt is that of an Oiled finish, but you have all the considerable benefits of a high quality lacquered finish with minimum maintenance and maximum protection for your floors.

 With Mega, Bona recommend light use a minimum of 8 hrs after the final coat has been applied to your floor, Remember maximum hardness of the Lacquer is achieved after 7 Days with Bona Mega.

-The coverage is also excellent, we get at the very least 10m2 per litre of Mega, often 12m2 + is achievable but is dependant on many variables - Bona specify an application rate of 8-10m2 per litre of Mega to achieve the correct film coat depth.
+The coverage is also excellent, we get at the very least 10m2 per litre of Mega, often 12m2 + is achievable, but is dependant on many variables - Bona specify an application rate of 8-10m2 per litre of Mega to achieve the correct film coat depth.

 Mega comes delivered in a 5 litre can or 1 litre bottle and is available in 4 different sheen levels which are:-

 Extra Matt [9% Sheen] Matt [25% Sheen] Silk Matt [50% Sheen] Gloss [90% Sheen]

 All these finishes look superb when properly applied and it would of course depend on the choice of the end user as to what aesthetic sheen level best suits the particular area/room that the product is being applied into.